11 minute read time

 |Samsung Galaxy S4||32|

-As you can see, although it varies based on device and screen orientation, keeping your From name under 23 characters will likely mean it will display in full regardless of the device or screen orientation the recipient is using.
+Although it varies based on device and screen orientation, keeping your “From” name under 23 characters will likely mean it will display in full, regardless of the device or the screen orientation the recipient is using.

 Research shows that the average time spent reading a newsletter after opening it is only 51 seconds.

-When viewed on the desktop the image shows at size it was originally intended, and does a great job of getting the message across.
+When viewed on the desktop, the image shows at the size it was originally intended for and does a great job of getting the message across.

-However, when it’s viewed on a mobile device it becomes almost impossible to make sense of.
+However, when viewed on a mobile device, it becomes almost impossible to read.

-Because they’ve included a significant amount of text in the image and the image has been shrunk to fit the mobile screen, a majority of the text has become unreadable.
+Because they’ve included a significant amount of text in the image and it has been shrunk to fit the mobile screen, a majority of the text has become unreadable.

-The above example also reinforces the importance of using minimal copy in the email body itself.
+The above example also reinforces the importance of using a minimal amount of copy in the email body itself.
 There is so much text that it becomes nearly illegible on a small screen.

-Too much text in your email campaign can make it go on forever, particularly when viewed on a mobile device, and you’ll likely lose your subscriber’s interest.
+Too much text in your email campaign can make it go on too long, particularly when viewed on a mobile device, and you’ll likely lose your subscriber’s interest.
 Assume your reader will scroll once, maybe twice, before moving on to the next email.

 Instead, try emulating the approach Freshbooks took for the announcement of their Expense Import feature.